Amazon EC2 Documentation

 Optimize Compute Performance and Cost with Amazon EC2 Fleet

-With a single API call, Amazon EC2 Fleet lets you provision compute capacity across EC2 instance types, Availability Zones, and purchase models to help optimize scale, performance and cost.
+With a single API call, Amazon EC2 Fleet is designed to let you provision compute capacity across EC2 instance types, Availability Zones, and purchase models to help optimize scale, performance and cost.
 You can specify how much On-Demand and Spot capacity to launch via EC2 Fleet.
 You can also define which instance types you prefer and whether to scale capacity based on cores, instances or memory.

 Pause and Resume Your Instances